Defining the Jira Onboarding Experience with AI

 Business problem

-I completed sixteen interviews with new or non-Jira users.
-The goal was to:
+I completed sixteen customer interviews with new or non-Jira users.
+The goals were to:

 This research validated the pain points shared above, and also brought about some key insights: